mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 I didn't realize when I signed the LOI how much it costs me to take my business off the market for a full three months.

+Optimizing for the short-term, and I'm spending half my time on the sale itself.

 ### You don't strictly need a broker to sell

 The broker guides you through the process.
 I'm glad I worked with a broker, and I'd likely work with them again, but they're mainly an advisor.